MarufJob/C-Programming/README.md

 # C-Programming
-It's a repository of C programming language.
-Which is helping for build basic concept of programming language.It will also help building logical thinking of a programmer.
+This folder is extremely important.
+It's Helped to clear the basic concept of programming.
+It's a repository of the C programming language.
+Which helps to build the basic concept of programming language.
+It will also help build the logical thinking of a programmer.